catwhisperingninja/nodejs-intro-class/README.md

 Within the cloned repo project directory the "server.js" file is located in, run:
 `node server.js`
 Open a browser and navigate to http://localhost:3000 to see the website.
+You must be in the same directory as the `server.js` file to run the server.

 ## Expose localhost server to the Internet